Rezve/kodvel/readme.md

 	Router.get("/blog", new Blog(), "index");
 }
 ```
-here we registered our `index` method for handaling all the request for `/blog`
+here we registered our `index` method for handling all the request for `/blog`

 Done!
 Lets visit [http://localhost:8080/kodvel/blog](http://localhost:8080/kodvel/blog)

-You will see your views in browser.
+You will see your views in the browser.

 	List of Posts

-So here is the flow is:
+So here is the flow:
-1. Create your views (JSP) with html/css design and data passed from controller.
+1. Create your views (JSP) with html/css design and data passed from the controller.
 2. Create a model for holding data.
-3. Create a controller to fetch data from db and process other logic and pass the data to view.
+3. Create a controller to fetch data from DB and process other logic and pass the data to view.

 ### Documentation
 * [Application life cycle]()